awslabs/kinesis-hot-shard-advisor/readme.md

 ![Sample Report](images/samplereport.png)

 ## Contributing to the project
-If you are interested in contributing to this project, here are the steps you can follow:
+If you are interested in contributing to this project, [here](CONTRIBUTING.md) are the steps you can follow.
-1. Install [Go](https://go.dev/doc/install) on your local computer
-2. Clone this project, start developing and submit a pull request